wenmeitu/wenmeitu.github.io/index.md

 ## About Me

-Welcom to my personal website!
+Welcome to my personal website!
 I am a Ph.D. candidate in the Department of Economics at McGill University.
 My research interests are in the fields of **Health Economics**, **Energy Economics** and **Environmental Economics**.
 I will be on the job market in the 2024-2025 academic year.

 ## Job Market Paper